 1 heaped tablespoon salt

 1 heaped teaspoon sugar

 Shred cabbage by hand.
-Place the rest of veggies, roughly chopped – excluding peas – into a food processor with metal blade on and pulse until chopped to your liking.
+Place the rest of veggies, roughly chopped – excluding peas – into a food processor with the metal blade on and pulse until chopped to your liking.

 Saute onions in the butter – oil mixture until translucent.
 Add all your chopped veggies, excluding peas and stir-fry until almost soft but firm to the bite.
-Lastly add your peas and gently toss all together.
+Lastly, add your peas and gently toss all together.
 Remove veggies and set aside.

 1/2 – 1 whole nutmeg grated – added to mash or to taste